chardma3/Best-Bars-2021/README.md

 The website is responsive and available on desktop, laptops, tablets and mobile devices.

-The image above is a screenshot of the site displayed on different devices using [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/).

 **[The live project can be viewed here.](https://best-bars.herokuapp.com/)**

 ---